[ The Game ]

 HOW TO PLAY WOLF.

 Also known as Ship, Captain and Crew, Pig, or simply Captain.
-A foursome game of shifting alliances, played stroke by stroke.
+A three-to-five-player game of shifting alliances, played stroke by stroke.

 THE BASICS

-Wolf is played with a foursome where new teams are created on every hole.
-Teams are usually 2 vs. 2 — but if a player decides to go Lone Wolf, it becomes a 1 vs. 3.
+Wolf is played in a group of three to five players, with new teams created on every hole.
+Usually the Wolf teams up with a partner against the rest — but when a player goes Lone Wolf, it's one against the field.
 Everyone plays their own ball (stroke play) throughout the round.

 ORDER MATTERS